March 24, 2020

 25 Latest Canadian Immigration Updates Amidst COVID-19 Pandemic

 There have been so many updates from Immigration, Refugees, and Citizenship Canada (IRCC), Employment and Social Development Canada (ESDC), the Canada Border Services Agency (CBSA), the Immigration and Refugee Board, and the Federal Courts it is dizzying.
-Here is a quick list with related links to information for some of the critical updates:
+Here is a quick list of the critical updates:

 1. There are travel and entry restrictions both by land and air in place.